daybologic/telegram-bot/README.md

 ##### Search

-In order see a list of memes, type /m <critereon>.
+In order see a list of memes, type /m critereon.
 If your meme matches meme exactly, it is used - try to make your meme search query less precise.
 A good starting point might be, for example:

 /m e